On Extended Thermodynamics: From Classical to the Relativistic Regime: The Eckart and Landau-Lifshitz first order theories

-The Eckart theory (see for instance ref.\cite{Eck}), is generated by choosing the rest frame to be defined by the four velocity $u_{N}$ obeying $J^{\mu}=nu_{N}^{\mu}$.
-For this choice, we employ the decompositions\footnote{Here again in the formulas (\ref{EF}-\ref{ECF}) $u$ stands for $u_{N}$.}
+where in a standard notation, $\kappa$ is the coefficient of thermal conductivity and $(\zeta_v$, $\zeta)$ are the coefficients of bulk and shear viscosity.\\ The Eckart theory (for an introduction to this theory, see for instance Ref. \refcite{Eck}), is generated by choosing the rest frame to be the four velocity $u_{N}$ obeying $J^{\mu}=nu_{N}^{\mu}$.
+For this choice, we have\footnote{Here again in the formulas (\ref{EF}-\ref{ECF}) that follow, $u$ stands for $u_{N}$.}